 Its investment prospects depend on attracting new people to come trade on the software.
 There are competitor platforms like 0x that also offer somewhere to create and trade digital assets.
 Ravencoin, though, has digital dividends and incentives and ways of communicating between token holders that might foster a community.

-Ultimately, buying crypto is all about doing your research.
+Ultimately, investing in crypto is all about doing your research.
 Things change quickly and new developments can cause sudden spikes or falls in the price of a coin.
-Here is the latest news you need to know before you buy:
+Here is the latest news you need to know:

 Ravencoin (RVN) hits ATH amidst high interests on tokenized securities